bassim-matar/jsonjsdb/jsonjsdb/README.md

 All ID values (in `id`, `*_id`, and `*_ids` columns) are automatically cleaned to ensure data consistency:

+- Leading and trailing whitespace is removed (trimmed)
-- Invalid characters are removed based on `validIdChars` configuration (default: alphanumeric, underscore, comma, hyphen)
+- Invalid characters are removed based on `validIdChars` configuration (see Configuration section above)
-- Whitespace and special characters are stripped
+- Internal spaces are preserved (e.g., in comma-separated lists like `"tag1, tag2"`)
-- Example: `"user@123"` → `"user123"`, `"tag 1, tag 2"` → `"tag1,tag2"`
+- Example: `" user@123 "` → `"user123"`, `"tag 1, tag 2"` → `"tag1, tag2"` (spaces after commas are kept)

 ## API Reference